mykelalvis/FATESRD/General/Example Stunts.md

 - **Bend Bars, Lift Gates.** You may spend a fate point to automatically overcome a Physique obstacle, even if you’ve already rolled for it, provided you’re trying to accomplish something through brute strength.
 (Fate System Toolkit, p.41)
 - **Charge Like Ox.** Because you are _Strong Like Ox_, once per scene, as a single action, you may move two zones in a straight line then make a physical attack.
 (Fate System Toolkit, p.34)
-- **Favored Enemy Tackle.** Choose an organisation.
+- **Favored Enemy Tackle.** Choose an organization.
 You gain +2 to create advantage with Physique against members of that group.
 (Peter Blake)
 - **Give As Good As I Get.** Sometimes you have to do something crazy in order to win a fight.
 Once per conflict, when you take physical stress, you may choose to incur an additional physical consequence.
 In exchange, you may create a situation aspect on your opponent with a number of free invocations: two for a minor consequence, three for a moderate, four for a severe. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Herculean Strength.** +2 to overcome or create advantage rolls with Physique that involve lifting great weights. (adapted from Spirit of the Century SRD, §6.19.1)
 - **Hulking Rage.** While you have the aspect _Enraged_ on you, you gain +2 to overcome and create advantage with Physique.
 (Peter Blake)